Francis Toye: World War I to World War II

 In 1914 Toye married the American author Ann Huston Miller, known as "Nina".
 There were no children of the marriage, which lasted until Toye's death fifty years later.
 In World War I, he served in various capacities in the War Office from 1914 to 1917, then transferred to the intelligence department of the Admiralty, where he served in London and at Scapa Flow.
 He went into commerce in 1920 and spent two years as manager of the coinage department of the Mond Nickel Company.
 He then worked for The Daily Express, first as a leader-writer and then as a music critic.
 In 1925 he was appointed music critic of The Morning Post and was active in London journalism until The Morning Post was absorbed into The Daily Telegraph in 1937.
 After that, he wrote a weekly column, "The Charm of Music", in The Illustrated London News.

 The Times wrote of this period of Toye's life: "His tastes were Latin as against the generally Teutonic atmosphere of London music, being however an ardent Handelian; he was interested in singing and even gave lessons in the art.
-He formulated his creed in a book, The Well-Tempered Musician", published in 1925.
+He formulated his creed in a book, The Well-Tempered Musician", published in 1925 by Methuen with a preface by Hugh Walpole.
 Sir Keith Falkner, Director of the Royal College of Music in London, praised Toye as a teacher of singing: "He was a teacher with a fine ear and down-to-earth knowledge".
 Toye's love of singing and of Italian music were deployed in his most important book, Giuseppe Verdi: His Life and Music, published in 1931, which for many years remained the standard English authority on its subject.
 He followed it with a rather lighter treatment of Rossini in Rossini: A Study in Tragi-Comedy in 1934.

 In addition to his writing, Toye was a frequent broadcaster, delivering regular talks about music on the main BBC station between 1926 and 1931.
 From 1933 to 1939, Toye combined his musical work with the post of managing director of the Restaurant Boulestin in Covent Garden, one of the most famous restaurants of its day, with an international reputation.